byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 `@put` has a less destructive role than `@set`, being that it does not overwrite the existing module with a new one.
 As such, if an element (for example, the tagset or free data structure) is left undefined in the statement, then the incumbent element definition is maintained.
 This is in contrast to `@set`, which is only granular with respect to the module, meaning that the undefined elements in the statement subsequently become undefined / get deleted in the matched module.

 As partly an exception to this rule, using `@none` behaves different with `@put` than with other operations, as it happens to have different behavior than when simply leaving elements undefined in this case.
-Here, while leaving an element undefined will mean the existing module is kept intact, using `@none` with its element will cause the existing module to be deleted the same way that `@set` would cause it to be.
+Here, while leaving an element undefined will mean the existing module is kept intact, using `@none` with its element will cause the existing module to be deleted the same way that `@set` would cause it to be regardless.

 ```
 # Before